 In general, most students from non-EU countries must take a tuberculosis test.
 Students from the countries listed here do not have to do the tuberculosis test.

 You will be tested on tuberculosis by a chest X-ray.
+Students under 18 will have an injection on their hand instead.

 Both men and women need to be bare-chested for the X-ray.
 This means you will have to remove all layers of clothing from your upper body.